Updated February 2016

-All visitors spending three months or more in Spain are legally required to sign on to the Registro Central de Extranjeros.
-Before March 2007, this meant everyone that registered was issued with a tarjeta de residencia, a wallet-sized photocard, handy for when I.D was required.
-But this has now been scrapped for EU nationals and replaced with the Certificado de Registro de Ciudadano de la Union.
-This sheet of green paper, which cannot be used for I.D, details your name, nationality, address, and issues you with personal Numero de Identidad de Extranjero (NIE) or ‘Foreign Identity Number’.
+All visitors spending three months or more in Spain are legally required to sign on to the Registro Central de Extranjeros and if they comply with the legal requirement they are given the Certificado de Registro de Ciudadano de la Union.
+This sheet of green paper, which cannot be used for I.D, details your name, nationality, address, and issues you with your personal Numero de Identidad de Extranjero (NIE) or ‘Foreign Identity Number’.

 The NIE is required for a number of legal and other transactions, including: